-Below you will find information about financial, accommodation, academic and personal support for care leavers at La Trobe.
+Below you will find information on how to apply to La Trobe as well as financial, accommodation, academic and personal support that is available for care leavers at La Trobe University.

 Applying to La Trobe

-Visit How to apply for information on applying to La Trobe.
-Advice for people who spent time in out-of-home care includes:
+Advice for people who have spent time in out-of-home care includes:

 - Use the dedicated question in the “Difficult circumstances” section of the VTAC Special Entry Access Scheme to advise us that you spent time in out-of-home care.
 This could enable bonus points to be added to your ATAR to improve your chances of being offered a place.

-- Attend events such as Open Days and Experience La Trobe to find out more information about the university.
+- Attend events such as Open Days and Choose La Trobe to find out more information about the university.

 - Visit The Future Students Centre, or call 1300 135 045.

-A variety of financial support mechanisms are in place to assist you from La Trobe and from other organisations:
+A variety of financial supports are in place to assist you:

 - The La Trobe Care Leaver Bursary is available to commencing undergraduate domestic students who spent time in formal out-of-home care.

-- The Patterdale Bursaries aim to support students who are experiencing disadvantage and are studying at the Mildura or Albury-Wodonga campuses.
+- The Patterdale Bursaries aim to support students who are experiencing disadvantages and are studying at the Mildura or Albury-Wodonga campuses.

 - Some financial assistance is available related to specific areas of your study, including ASSC and SHE Employment Grants to assist during placements, and grants should you choose to undertake part of your study overseas.